frapierri/uk-ru_propaganda_misinformation_tw_fb/README.md

 ## Acknowledgements

 Work supported in part by DARPA (contract \#HR001121C0169) and PRIN grant HOPE (FP6, Italian Ministry of Education).
-We are thanful for Emily Chen for kindly providing access to Twitter data.
+We are thanful to Emily Chen for kindly providing access to Twitter data.